 The leading repository for public opinion data in the U.S. Roper iPoll Databank draws upon academic, media and commercial polls originating from more than 150 organizations.
 Covers over one half million polling questions and responses from 1935 to the present.
 Features include question level retrieval with links to full results, links from questions to study abstracts and questionnaires, and unlimited download of datasets via RoperExpress (in SPSS or ASCII formats).
 Once inside the database – users can also register for accounts that enhance their ability to manipulate and save search results.

 JSTOR [JSTOR] Full-text archive of scholarly publications in mathematics, science, and the social sciences.

-Leadership Library on the Internet [Leadership Directories, Inc.]
+Leadership Connect [Leadership Directories, Inc.]

 Online version of 14 Leadership directory yellow books: Congressional yellow book, Federal yellow book, State yellow book, Municipal yellow book, Federal regional yellow book, Judicial yellow book, Corporate yellow book, Financial yellow book, News media yellow book, Associations yellow book, Law firms yellow book, Government affairs yellow book, Foreign representatives yellow book, and: Nonprofit sector yellow book.

 Local and Regional Government Information: How to find it, how to use it [Greenwood] This is an easily-used electronic reference book and guide to the basics of locating local and regional government information, from what to look for to what to expect in results.
 From legal codes and court records to police reports and school and zoning records, the maze of government agencies and information holdings are compiled into chapters with easy headings for quick consultation.